XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 # RansomPyShield - Antiransomware
-Whats this for? this is my driverless Antiransomware app using Honeypot technique , YARA Rules , And Other stuff that aim to detect and prevent a total lockdown from a Ransomware attack in case your EDR or Anti-malware/virus/ransomware failed to detect a Zero day or targeted Attack (Dont worry this app can also Detect already known Ransomware using Yara and Malware Bazaar API)
+Whats this for? this is my driverless Antiransomware app using Honeypot technique , YARA Rules , And Other stuff that aim to detect and prevent a total lockdown during a Ransomware attack in case your EDR or Anti-malware/virus/ransomware failed to detect a Zero day or targeted Attack (Dont worry this app can also Detect already known Ransomware using Yara and Malware Bazaar API)

 ### ⚠️DISCLAIMER⚠️
 * THIS IS ONLY ACT AS A SECOND OR THIRD LAYER PROTECTION DO NOT USE THIS AS YOUR PRIMARY PROTECTION!!!!